 If you’re thinking about replacing your kitchen countertops, it’s important to pick the best option based on budget and preference.
 Here are the differences between each kitchen countertop material, including pros and cons and price.
 Use this guide to help you choose the right kitchen countertops for your home!

-After successfully completing 4 kitchen renovations over the past 7 years, it’s safe to say that I’ve learned a thing or two throughout research, trial and error, and sheer luck. 😉
+After successfully completing not just one, but four kitchen remodels over the past seven years, it’s safe to say that I’ve learned a thing or two through research, trial and error, and sheer luck. 😉

 - If you’re going to put in brand new countertops, then you better make sure you love how they look!
-There are so many different styles and options out there that come in an endless supply of looks and finishes.
+There are so many different styles and countertop material options out there that come in an endless supply of looks and finishes.

-At the end of the day, this is solidly up to you.
+At the end of the day, this is 100% up to you.
 Personally, I’ve had counters made from tile, laminate, granite, concrete, and quartz.

-What is the Cheapest Countertop?
+What Is The Cheapest Countertop?

 Solid Surface Countertops

 A solid surface countertop (often called by the brand name Corian), is acrylic-based and made of pigments mixed with resin and minerals.
 In short, it’s a custom fabricated mix between granite and laminate.
 Check out this great information about solid surface countertops.

 - Affordable countertop option – often more affordable than granite or quartz.

 - It can be molded into almost any shape needed.